Making Tax Digital penalties

 You can avoid Making Tax Digital penalties by complying with the rules.
 Ensure you have compatible software and digital links in place, and that you submit your returns and updates on time.

-From April 2026, self-employed people and landlords with turnover above £50,000 will be subject to the new points-based penalty system.
+From April 2026, self-employed people and landlords with turnover above £50,000 will be subject to the points-based penalty system.

 Will HMRC waive penalties?